-We are highlighting pets during National Pet Month which takes place throughout April.
-It is an opportunity to raise awareness of the benefits of having, working with and being around animals and pets, whilst promoting responsible ownership and the therapeutic value of working and assistance companion animals.
+By having pets who visit us in the hospice, we can help raise awareness of the benefits of having, working with and being around animals and them, whilst promoting responsible ownership and the therapeutic value of working and assistance companion animals.
 One cat Leo, who works as a PAT cat, has been coming to the hospice on a regular basis.
-When he visits he gets chance to meet the children who are staying and enjoys cuddles, strokes and the chance to relax with them.
+When he visits he gets the chance to meet the children who are staying and enjoys cuddles, strokes and the chance to relax with them.

 Leo the PAT cat